This webpage explains how to manage expenses related to cancellations or delays of university-sponsored travel.

 Cancellations By Conference Hosts

 Conference attendees should seek reimbursement from the conference host when the cancellation has been initiated by the host.
-In the rare situation where the host will not reimburse, attendees should seek approval from the department, and with agreement, attendees should submit back-up documentation with the expense request for reimbursement.
+In the rare situation where the host will not reimburse, attendees should seek approval from the department, and with agreement, submit back-up documentation with the expense request for reimbursement.

 Expensing for Cancellation Fees